msveshnikov/nexus-autocode/README.md

 -   Event-driven communication between components
 -   Containerization for consistent deployment
 -   Service mesh for improved inter-service communication
--   NodeJS, ES6 imports, ExpressJS for dashboard
+-   NodeJS with ES6 imports and ExpressJS for dashboard

 ### AI Models

--   Use models with good tooling (gpt-4/gpt-3.5-turbo, gemini pro/gemini nano, Claude 3/Claude 2.1)
+-   Integration with multiple AI providers (OpenAI, Anthropic, Google, Mistral, Together AI)
--   Pair models (cost-effective and high-performance) for different tasks
+-   Model pairing for cost-effective and high-performance task execution
 -   Meta-learning for quick adaptation to new tasks
 -   Federated learning for privacy-preserving model updates
 -   Model compression techniques for edge deployment